 Compromise is a necessary part of any successful marriage.
 For two people to work together as a team, each person has to give and take once in a while.
 But truthfully?
 Many of us have no idea how to compromise.

 "Unless we become skilled in the fine art of compromise, our relationship can quickly degrade into feelings of dissatisfaction and discord.
 Not to mention a disillusioning sense of being all alone in the relationship," says Leon F. Seltzer, Ph.D.
-Most people are used to making decisions for themselves, but once you commit to a relationship, you have to consider the needs, wants, and happiness of your partner.
+Most people are used to making decisions for themselves and operating independently, but once you commit to a relationship, you have to consider the needs, wants, and happiness of your partner.
 That holds true even more so when you live together and get married.
+All that me-centric thinking quickly transforms into considering the "we" that is you and your partner, but it's not always quite so linear or intuitive.
 It takes work, but this step-by-step guide will help you learn how to compromise in a marriage.

 Read on for seven tips on how to compromise in a marriage.